QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans: D

-35. “Freedom is my birth-right”, is the
+35. “Freedom is my birth-right”, is the statement of?

 (A) M. K. Gandhi